vrizo/uibook/README.md

 ### Describe components in Pages :hatched_chick:

-You will need two things only:
+You should define two things only:

 1. The Page — simple object with test component name and cases;
 2. The Case — set of props and callbacks to the component.